 - Hybrid: Hybrid courses will use a combination of face-to-face and online teaching.
 Learning activities and assessments can occur both online and in person.
 Online activities may include some synchronous online engagement (with participants meeting at the same time), and/or asynchronous content delivery (with participants accessing the materials independently).
 The mix of delivery modes will depend on an instructor’s teaching strategies and course learning objectives.

-Yes.
-Face coverings and/or face shields are required in classrooms, offices and areas where physical distancing is not possible.
 Recent studies have shown COVID-19 can be spread by people who don’t show symptoms.
 Requiring a face covering helps minimize exposure to infection and spread of the illness.
 This helps protect the health of students, faculty and staff – and the entire Ames community.
 Wearing your face covering helps protect those around you.
 Their face coverings help protect you.